LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 type.
 Multi-reduction policy types are distinct from loop execution policy types.
 It is important to note the following constraints about RAJA multi-reduction usage:

-.. note:: To guarantee correctness, a **multi-reduction policy must be consistent
+.. note:: To guarantee correctness, a **multi-reduction policy must be compatible
           with the loop execution policy** used.
 For example, a CUDA multi-reduction policy must be used when the execution policy is a CUDA policy, an OpenMP multi-reduction policy must be used when the